30 Tips for Richmond Winters

 “Keep your spring wardrobe nearby.
-This is Richmond!
+These are Richmond winters!
 If you get tired of the cold, just give it a few minutes.”

 Susan Greenbaum, longtime Richmond singer-songwriter

 “Having moved to RVA from Boston, I arrived with a very big wool sweater collection.
 I change my sweaters several times a day on those rare bitter cold days here, to maximize my winter sweater use!
-Thank goodness for Richmond’s relatively short winters!”
+Thank goodness for Richmond winters and their relative shortness!”